ICO2S/sbolstack-client-java/README.md

 int count = frontend.countMatchingComponents(template);
 ```

-This will query the stack for all component definition instances with the displayId "BO_10050" and of type Protein.
+This will query the stack for all component definition instances with the displayId "BO_10050" and of type Protein, returning the number of hits.
 Rather than counting the result, we can search for them:

 ```java